 - GET HELP and connect with a service provider in your area

 - REPORT A TIP with information on potential human trafficking activity

 - LEARN MORE by requesting training, technical assistance, or resources

-The National Human Trafficking Resource Center (NHTRC) is a national, toll-free hotline available to answer calls from anywhere in the country, 24 hours a day, 7 days a week, every day of the year.
-The NHTRC is not a law enforcement or immigration authority and is operated by a nongovernmental organization funded by the Federal government.
+The National Human Trafficking Hotline (NHTH) is a national, toll-free hotline available to answer calls from anywhere in the country, 24 hours a day, 7 days a week, every day of the year.
+The NHTH is not a law enforcement or immigration authority and is operated by a nongovernmental organization funded by the Federal government.